jbrunton/jbrunton.com-jekyll/_posts/2012-10-12-how-to-write-effective-unit-tests.md

 The problem with this is that it tightly couples the test to the implementation of our collection.
 We might later decide to use a hashmap internally, for example &mdash; but then the test will fail, because we no longer have a list called ```_users```.

-A better implementation will test for the expected *behaviors* of the collection &mdash; e.g. that the element can now be retrieved through the classes interface as expected.
+A better implementation will test for the expected *behavior* of the collection &mdash; e.g. that the element can now be retrieved through the classes interface as expected.

 {% highlight ruby %}
 describe "#add", ->